Catch-and-release migrants defy Homeland Security orders to check in

-Few illegal immigrants caught and released at the border on promises of turning themselves in to ICE later are actually showing up, defying Homeland Security Secretary Alejandro Mayorkas’ assurances of a “high rate” of compliance and leaving the department with few options for tracking the migrants down.
+Few illegal immigrants caught and released at the border on promises of turning themselves in to ICE later are showing up, defying Homeland Security Secretary Alejandro Mayorkas’ assurances of a “high rate” of compliance and leaving the department with few options for tracking down the migrants.

 At best, the appearance rate is less than 25%, according to data from members of Congress and from U.S. Immigration and Customs Enforcement.
-It may actually be much lower.
+It may be much lower.

-That means thousands of illegal immigrants have already defied their first orders from Homeland Security and become fugitives, and that bodes ill for the chances of getting them to comply with their court dates and, if they lose their cases, their deportations.
+That means thousands of illegal immigrants have defied their first orders from the Homeland Security Department and become fugitives.
+That bodes ill for the chances of getting them to comply with their court dates and, if they lose their cases, their deportations.

-The no-shows came as part of this year’s record-setting surge of border jumpers, and underscore the challenges facing the Biden administration.
+The no-show rate is part of this year’s record-setting surge of border jumpers and underscores the challenges facing the Biden administration.

-In normal times, those who make claims of protection would be given what’s known as a Notice to Appear (NTA), which is essentially a time-and-date summons for a hearing before an immigration judge.
+In normal times, those who make claims of protection would be given what is known as a notice to appear, which is essentially a time-and-date summons for a hearing before an immigration judge.

-But this year’s surge was so large, and immigration courts so backed up, that the Border Patrol was catching and releasing thousands of people without NTAs.
-Instead they were given notices to report to an ICE office within 60 days to collect an NTA.
+But this year’s surge was so large and immigration courts so backed up that the Border Patrol was catching and releasing thousands of people without notices to appear.
+Instead, immigrants were given notices to report to an ICE office within 60 days to collect notices to appear.

-Relying on the honor system was always going to be a gamble, and it’s one that has not paid out.
+Relying on the honor system has always been a gamble, and it’s one that has not paid out.

 “This outcome was entirely predictable, so it’s hard not to conclude that this is an intentional effort by the Biden administration to flood the United States with more illegal immigration,” said Jon Feere, who served as chief of staff at ICE during the Trump administration.

-Mr. Mayorkas in May had assured senators on Capitol Hill that migrants were in fact showing up, when confronted by Sen. James Lankford, Oklahoma Republican, in a May 13 hearing with the Homeland Security and Governmental Affairs Committee.
+Mr. Mayorkas assured senators that migrants were showing up for their hearings when confronted by Sen. James Lankford, Oklahoma Republican, in a May 13 hearing of the Homeland Security and Governmental Affairs Committee.

-Mr. Lankford said he’d been told by Homeland Security employees “on the ground” that there were 19,000 people caught and released without NTAs at that point, and asked the secretary how many were showing up to collect those NTAs.
+Mr. Lankford said Homeland Security employees “on the ground” told him that 19,000 people were caught and released without notices to appear at that point and asked the secretary how many were showing up to collect those notices.

 “I can get that number to you because we have seen a high rate,” Mr. Mayorkas replied.
 “I should say that individuals who do not appear are a priority of ours for apprehension in the service of border security.”